-- ❖ The School ended the year with a net position of \$736,444. - ❖ For the fiscal year ended June 30, 2019, the School's revenues exceeded expenses by approximately \$166,000 on its Statement of Activities.
+- The School ended the year with a net position of approximately \$974,000. - For the fiscal year ended June 30, 2021, the School's revenues exceeded expenses by approximately \$206,000 as supported in the Statement of Activities.

 OVERVIEW OF THE FINANCIAL STATEMENTS